compute-io/contributing/README.md

 ### Licensing

-All modules should be licensed under an [MIT](http://opensource.org/licenses/MIT).
+All modules should be licensed under an [MIT](http://opensource.org/licenses/MIT) license.